-Using ‘how to’ is always good, also guides and lists do well in searches – funnily enough odd numbers do better if you are producing a list – but don’t forget the all important keyword research.
+Using ‘how to’ is always good, also guides and lists do well in searches – funnily enough, odd numbers do better if you are producing a list – but don’t forget the all-important keyword research.

 You can lose the battle before you have even written your blog post if you don’t find the right keyword.
 The right keyword for you will depend on where you are in your blogging journey.

-If you are reading this post, the chances are it will be early on in your blogging career so your keyword research needs to be very strategic.
+If you are reading this post, then chances are it will be early on in your blogging career so your keyword research needs to be very strategic.
 What you are looking for is low competition keywords that still get a reasonable amount of traffic.

 You may have heard that some niches are super-competitive and you won’t be able to rank.
 That can indeed be true if you go about it the wrong way.
 You have to think about the niche within the niche.

-For example if you are in the make money online niche, you would want to narrow down your niche – you could target university students, people coming up to retirement, ex-veterans, new Mums – that will enable you to find variations of popular keywords that you can still rank for.
+For example, if you are in the make money online niche, you would want to narrow down your niche – you could target university students, people coming up to retirement, ex-veterans, new Mums – that will enable you to find variations of popular keywords that you can still rank for.

 And remember – you are writing for a person, not an algorithm.
 (Okay, so you are doing both but keep the person first and make sure it will be attractive to them.)

-Rather than go in depth in this post, check out the video below that shows how to find what we call ‘low hanging fruit’ keywords where you will have a chance of ranking.
+Rather than go in-depth in this post, check out the video below that shows how to find what we call ‘low hanging fruit’ keywords where you will have a chance of ranking.
 (Also, you get 30 free searches with the Jaaxy keyword research tool that is being demonstrated in the video.)